KyteProject/omux.dev/src/content/projects/ukemi/ukemi.md

 Leveraging our shared passion for parkour and movement culture, we've designed, developed, and deployed a custom website, blog, project, and e-commerce platform, allowing us to reach a global audience.

-Static website with ecommerce and multiple data sources.
+Static website with e-commerce and multiple data sources.

 **Architecture:** `Web`, `Monolith`, `Serverless`